Last updated 12 February 2026

 • an order for a public apology for the infringement

-• an injunction, which effectively prevents or stops a particular type of activity
+• an injunction that effectively prevents or stops a particular type of activity

 • a declaration that a moral right of the creator has been infringed by a particular person